Investigation of Core Transport Barriers in DIII-D Discharges with off-axis Te Profile Peaks: Dedicated experiment

-The radial $n_e$ and $T_e$ profiles are measured with Thomson scattering \cite{TS_ref} every $12.5$ ms. $T_e$ is also measured with an electron cyclotron emission (ECE) radiometer\cite{ECE_ref} at a higher time resolution every $0.2$ ms. The carbon impurity ion temperature, density and toroidal rotation velocity are measured with charge exchange recombination (CER) spectroscopy \cite{CER_ref}.
-The TORAY-GA ray-tracing code\cite{TORAY_ref} was used to determine the ECH power deposition profiles and deposition location $\rho_{dep}$ (normalized flux coordinate).
-Equilibrium reconstructions are created with the EFIT code\cite{Lao_1985_EFIT} utilizing external magnetics data and kinetic profile constraints from TRANSP modeling\cite{TRANSP_ref,TRANSP_OMFIT_ref}.
-Internal motional Stark effect (MSE)\cite{MSE_ref} data is not always included as a constraint since the measurement is only available during NBI diagnostic "blips".
+The radial $n_e$ and $T_e$ profiles are measured with Thomson scattering \cite{TS_ref} every $12.5$ ms. $T_e$ is also measured with an electron cyclotron emission (ECE) radiometer \cite{ECE_ref} at a higher time resolution every $0.2$ ms. The carbon impurity ion temperature, density and toroidal rotation velocity are measured with charge exchange recombination (CER) spectroscopy \cite{CER_ref}.
+The ion parameters are also calculated using linear inter- and extrapolation of the available CER measurements.
+The TORAY-GA ray-tracing code \cite{TORAY_ref} was used to determine the ECH power deposition profiles and deposition location $\rho_{dep}$ (normalized flux coordinate).
+Equilibrium reconstructions are created with the EFIT code \cite{Lao_1985_EFIT} utilizing external magnetics data and kinetic profile constraints from TRANSP modeling \cite{TRANSP_ref,TRANSP_OMFIT_ref}.
+Internal motional Stark effect (MSE) \cite{MSE_ref} data is not always included as a constraint since the measurement is only available during NBI diagnostic ``blips''.
 The safety factor $q$ profiles are then obtained from these reconstructions.